 New Drivers Under 18

-· Drivers under 18 are not permitted to receive a standard driver’s license until a permit is first held for the required length of time determined by the NV DMV.
+- Drivers under 18 are not permitted to receive a standard driver’s license until a permit is first held for the required length of time determined by the IL DMV.

-Typically, to obtain a learning permit in NV, you will be required to follow these steps:
+Typically, to obtain a learning permit in IL, you will be required to follow these steps:

 If you are moving forward from a learner’s permit, you will be required to follow these steps to receive your license:

 - Hold learner’s permit state required length of time.

 - Provide proof of any required driver’s education course completion.